-In SESAM/SQL, SQL statements for querying and updating data (see page 107) may not be executed in a transaction in which an SQL statement for schema definition and administration, for storage structure management or for the administration of user entries is executed.
+In SESAM/SQL, SQL statements for querying and updating data (see "SQL statements for querying and updating data") may not be executed in a transaction in which an SQL statement for schema definition and administration, for storage structure management or for the administration of user entries is executed.
 The statements SET SESSION AUTHORIZATION and SET TRANSACTION and utility statements can only be executed outside a transaction.
 A utility statement is processed internally as a sequence of internal transactions and can therefore not be rolled back.